 Loutra Mylos, Koniaviti and Pigi Afroditis

-Six cisterns fed by hot springs freely offer visitors a singular opportunity for revitalisation and invigoration.
+Six cisterns fed by hot springs offer visitors revitalisation and invigoration.

-This coastal town near Kamena Vourla is the point of departure for ferries to Skiathos, Alonissos, Skopelos and other north Aegean islands.
-Take a dive into the blue-green sea before you travel.
+This coastal town near Kamena Vourla is the point of departure for ferries to Skiathos, Alonissos, Skopelos and other islands in the northern Aegean.
+You can have a dip at a nearby beach if you have time.

 The Monastery of Metamorfosi Sotiros